baldurk/renderdoc/docs/behind_scenes/vulkan_support.rst

 * Sparse textures are only supported for non-arrayed 2D textures with no mips.
 * Pixel history is not implemented.
 * Shader debugging is not currently supported.
-* Mesh output of geometry/tessellation shader stages is not available.

 Android
 -------